devswaranjit-codes/Chattify/README.md

-## This is an web based chat application whis is using following Technologies:
+## This is an web based chat application which is using following Technologies:
 -  react
 -  tailwind css
 -  Firebase(for backend services)
 -  vite(build tool for react)

-                               ## THANKS FOR VISITING MY GITHUB REPO PLEASE FOLLOW FOR MORE CODES LIKE THIS....🔥
+                               ### THANKS FOR VISITING MY GITHUB REPO PLEASE FOLLOW FOR MORE CODES LIKE THIS....🔥

    ## Getting Started 🛠️

 To get started, follow these steps: